Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 For Cheap Apartments, Look Outside the USA

-There are plenty of cheap apartments to rent around the world, just fewer and fewer in the USA–or in Canada and England for that matter.
+There are plenty of cheap apartments to rent around the world, just fewer and fewer in the USA–or in Canada, Australia, and England for that matter.
 You don’t have to live with unaffordable housing, but you might need a big change of address to get back to sane prices you can really afford.

 cheap apartment view in Mexico